threader/PC-Tuning/docs/post-install.md

     - The [Arkenfox user.js](https://github.com/arkenfox/user.js) is an alternative for Librewolf & applicable to a default Firefox installation

-        - Open CMD & enter the command below.
+        - Open CMD & enter the command below

             ```bat
             C:\prerequisites\scripts\librewolf-web-installer.bat